 From there, she became a book editor at a boutique romance publishing house, which, yes, is a euphemism for erotica (sorry, Dad).
 As Alex worked on book after book that she had not authored, she increasingly felt that she could work on one that she had.
 During her lunch breaks, she began writing her own romance novel, which, no, is not a euphemism for erotica (you’re welcome, Dad).
 While it was pretty bad, by writing a novel, she’d proven to herself that she could.
 And now she had the bug.

 Over the next few years, she worked a slew of jobs to bankroll her novel-writing habit, from Zumba instructor to casting assistant and eventually, writing coach.
 And then, after years of writing and multiple manuscripts on the shelf, she finally got the phone call she’d been waiting for: Audible wanted to publish her book.
 Her debut, In Her Skin, came out as an Audible Original in October 2019 and Alex worked furiously to follow it up with another.
 Her next, Come Home, June Maxwell, will be out from Park Row in 2022.

-Today, Alex can be found working on her next novel, reading with a cup of coffee in the morning, reading in the bath at night, going to the lake with her husband, talking on the phone with her mom, taking long walks, or practicing her public speaking at one of her two Toastmaster clubs (because fear does not face itself).
+Alex lives with her husband in Austin, TX, and when she’s not writing, she can be found reading in the bath, talking on the phone with her mom, taking long walks, practicing public speaking at Toastmasters, watching too much TV, or getting distracted by the squirrels beyond the window at her writing desk.
 She continues to feel things very deeply and she’ll continue to write these feelings down for a very long time to come.